 If you need urgent support for physical or mental health issues you should contact NHS 111 who will direct you to the correct service.

-Personal safety is also important at this time, although socialising will be limited you may, depending on the Tier you are in be meeting friends in small groups (no more than 6 outdoors).
-It’s important that you remain vigilant.
+Personal safety is also important at this time.
 If you are drinking alcohol make sure you have worked out how you will get back home, can you buddy up with a friend to check both of you are home?
 Also think about issues such as the spiking of drinks, never lose sight of your drink.
 If you need to go to the loo ask someone to hold your drink.

 All areas across the country have a problem with County Lines (drugs).
 Often the substances that are sold are cut (mixed) with other things that can cause serious reactions or worse.
 Again, please watch each other’s backs and call 111 if you are at all worried about someone.